Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 Types of Questions on the NCLEX-RN

-The NCLEX-RN features various question types to assess critical thinking and problem-solving abilities.
+The NCLEX exam features various question types to assess critical thinking and problem-solving abilities.
 These include:

 - Multiple-choice questions: Most common format.